 chflags nohidden Library.
 Thanks to the comments from Pawas and Travis.

 Open Code::Block.
 Go to Settings > Editor > Syntax highlighting.
 All the themes that you imported will be available under the color theme drop list.

-After change the theme.
-You may notice that the insertion bar become hard to see if you use a dark background.
+After changing the theme, you may notice that the insertion bar become hard to see if you use a dark background.
 But you can modify the color of the insertion bar under: Settings > Editor… > Margins and caret.
 Change the color of the caret to some brighter colors.

 Looking for setting up code::blocks to being able to compile for x64?
-Checkout this tutorial.
+Check out this tutorial as well.